Tillodontia

 Tillodontia is an extinct suborder of eutherian mammals known from the Early Paleocene to Late Eocene of China, the Late Paleocene to Middle Eocene of North America where they display their maximum species diversity, the Middle Eocene of Pakistan, and the Early Eocene of Europe.
 Leaving no descendants, they are most closely related to the pantodonts, another extinct group.
-The tillodonts were medium- to large-sized animals that probably feed on roots and tubers in temperate to subtropical habitats.
+The tillodonts were medium- to large-sized animals that probably fed on roots and tubers in temperate to subtropical habitats.

 Description

 Tillodonts had rodent-like incisors, clawed feet and blunt, cusped teeth.
 They were mostly medium-sized animals, although the largest of them (such as Trogosus) could reach the size of a large bear.

 The cranium ranged in length from 5 to 37 cm and had a characteristic elongated rostrum, an elongated mandibular symphysis, and a shortened basicranial region.
 The second upper and lower incisors are large in most species, the first upper and lower premolars are small or absent, the fourth upper and lower premolars are molariform (molar-like).

 When Marsh first named and described the tillodonts, he explained:

 When naming his new "pachyderm" species Trogosus castoridens ("beaver-toothed gnawing-hog"), Leidy added that it was a fossil "which would appear to have pertained to the stock from which diverged the Rhinoceros and Mastodon, the Peccary, and perhaps the Beaver."